-Where an investigation is required to determine whether an anti-doping rule violation may have occurred under this Anti-Doping Policy, unless otherwise agreed between ASADA and the sporting administration body, ASADA will conduct the investigation.
+Where an investigation is required to determine whether an anti-doping rule violation may have occurred under this Anti-Doping Policy, unless otherwise agreed between SIA and the sporting administration body, SIA will conduct the investigation.

-- 6A.2.1 Where ASADA believes it is appropriate to do so, ASADA may, in its discretion, advise the sporting administration body of an ASADA investigation.
-ASADA may also consult affected or interested parties about their participation in any investigation. - 6A.2.2 Where ASADA does agree to the sporting administration body commencing its own investigation, the sporting administration body must do so in coordination with any investigation being undertaken by ASADA and seek ASADA's input into such investigation undertaken by the sporting administration body; - 6A.2.3 All Persons bound by this Anti-Doping Policy and the sporting administration body must assist, cooperate, and liaise with ASADA in relation to any investigation into a potential anti-doping rule violation (or the sporting administration body where it has approval by ASADA to conduct its own investigation or be involved in an ASADA investigation).
-Specifically, all Persons must cooperate with and assist ASADA or the sporting administration body (where relevant), including by:

-- (a) attending an interview to fully and truthfully answer questions;

-- (b) giving information; and

-- (c) producing documents or things,

-in an investigation being conducted by ASADA or the sporting administration body (where relevant), even if to do so might tend to incriminate them or expose them to a penalty, sanction or other disciplinary measure.
+- 6A.2.1 Where SIA believes it is appropriate to do so, SIA may, in its discretion, advise the sporting administration body of a SIA investigation.
+SIA may also consult affected or interested parties about their participation in any investigation. - 6A.2.2 Where SIA does agree to the sporting administration body commencing its own investigation, the sporting administration body must do so in coordination with any investigation being undertaken by SIA and seek SIA's input into such investigation undertaken by the sporting administration body; - 6A.2.3 All Persons bound by this Anti-Doping Policy and the sporting administration body must assist, cooperate, and liaise with SIA in relation to any investigation into a potential anti-doping rule violation (or the sporting administration body where it has approval by SIA to conduct its own investigation or be involved in an SIA investigation).
+Specifically, all Persons must cooperate with and assist SIA or the sporting administration body (where relevant), including by: - (a) attending an interview to fully and truthfully answer questions; - (b) giving information; and - (c) producing documents or things, in an investigation being conducted by SIA or the sporting administration body (where relevant), even if to do so might tend to incriminate them or expose them to a penalty, sanction or other disciplinary measure.